 - Pay attention to what’s important, not just what’s measurable.

 - The right boundary for thinking about a problem rarely coincides with the boundary of an academic discipline, or with a political boundary.

 - Paradigms (the mindsets from which goals, structure, rules, delays, and feedback emerge) are the sources of systems.

 For each of these quotes, ask yourself: How does this apply to the systems we design?
 How does this apply to the system of information architecture?

 For instance, how might we employ research to improve the resilience of our information systems and of our community of practice?
 Are our existing institutions (e.g., IA Institute, IA Summit, Euro IA, World IA Day) sufficient, or is there a need for new loops and interventions?
 Is information architecture a discipline?
 Or, is it a space between forms, more link than node?
 Finally, what’s the paradigm of information architecture, and what are its goals?
 What would it mean for our system to oppose its own proper function?
 What would be our equivalent of learning that the earth is not the center of the universe?
 I don’t know the answers, but I’m grateful that we have a place to ask these questions and a community dedicated towards understanding, because as John Gall advised “the meaning of a communication is the behavior that results.”

-- Dourish, P. & Bell, G. (2011).
-Divining a Digital Future: Mess and Mythology in Ubiquitous Computing.
-MIT Press.
+- Dourish, P. and Bell, G. (2011) Divining a Digital Future: Mess and Mythology in Ubiquitous Computing.
+The MIT Press.

 - Gall, J. (1975) General Systemantics.
 General Systemantics Press.